CN8VX/Dashboard_SvxReflector_by_CN8VX/README.md

 # English

-The Dashboard SvxReflector by CN8VX is based on the svxrdb-server Dashboard.
+Dashboard SvxReflector by CN8VX is based on the svxrdb-server Dashboard.
 Rewritten and redesigned by CN8VX, this Dashboard is intended for use with the latest versions of the "SvxReflector" servers.

 Initially, it was rewritten, redesigned, simplified, and customized specifically for the SvxReflector for Moroccan Amateur Radio Repeaters Interco (http://51.210.47.236/).
 However, it can be adapted to other reflectors by following the modification steps described below.